 Cis vs Trans Co-Expression Network Interactions

-Comparing distributions of co-expression network interaction scores between cis and trans sets of genes.
-Distribution densities of trans gene pairs (green) show interactions between genes on separate chromosomes.
-Distribution densities of cis gene pairs (blue) show interactions between genes with less than 50kb intergenic distance.
+Comparing distributions of co-expression network interaction scores between cis- and trans- sets of genes.
+Distribution densities of trans- gene pairs (green) show interactions between genes on separate chromosomes.
+Distribution densities of cis- gene pairs (blue) show interactions between genes with less than 50kb intergenic distance.
 Inset figures show Z-score values greater than 3.

-The enrichment of significant co-expression among cis genes, likely due to shared cis-regulatory sequences, prompted us to remove cis- interactions when examining co-expression relationships among candidate genes identified by GWAS SNPs in Camoco.
-To account for possible cis-regulation within network metrics described here, only interactions that span different GWAS loci (trans) are included in density and locality calculations for the purposes of GWAS-network overlap (See Materials and Methods).
+The enrichment of significant co-expression among cis- genes, likely due to shared cis-regulatory sequences, prompted us to remove cis- interactions when examining co-expression relationships among candidate genes identified by GWAS SNPs in Camoco.
+To account for possible cis-regulation within network metrics described here, only interactions that span different GWAS loci (trans-) are included in density and locality calculations for GWAS-network overlap calculation (See Materials and Methods).

 Evaluation of the Camoco framework

-To explore the limits of our co-expression based approach, we examined factors that influence the detection of overlap between co-expression networks and genes linked to GWAS loci.
+To explore the limits of our co-expression based approach, we examined factors that influence overlap detection between co-expression networks and genes linked to GWAS loci.
 In an idealized scenario, SNPs identified by GWAS map directly to true causal genes, all of which exhibit strong co-expression network interactions (Fig 3).
-In practice, SNPs can affect regulatory sequence or be in linkage disequilibrium (LD) with the functionally important allele, leading to a large proportion of SNPs occurring outside of genic regions (Wallace et al. 2014).
+But in practice, SNPs can affect regulatory sequences or be in linkage disequilibrium (LD) with the functionally important allele, leading to a large proportion of SNPs occurring outside of genic regions (Wallace et al. 2014).

 We evaluated two major factors that influence SNP-to-gene mapping.
-The first of these is simply the total number of functionally related genes in a subnetwork, or the fraction of genes involved in a causal biological process that are identified by GWAS.
-In cases where there are too few genes representing any one of the underlying causal processes, our proposed approach is not likely to perform well.
+The first of these is the total number of functionally related genes in a subnetwork, representing the fraction of genes involved in a causal biological process, that are simultaneously identified by GWAS.
+In cases where too few genes represent any one of the underlying causal processes, our proposed approach does not perform well.
 For example, only a single locus in a 10 gene biological process reaches genome-wide significance due to penetrance, limited allelic variation in the mapping population, or extensive gene by environment interactions.
-We refer to this as the missing candidate gene rate (MCR), or, in other words, the fraction of genes involved in the causal process that were not identified by the GWAS in question (Fig 3B; Eq.
+We refer to this as the missing candidate gene rate (MCR), or, in other words, the fraction of genes involved in the causal process not identified by the GWAS in question (Fig 3B; Eq.
 6).

-A second key challenge in using the proposed approach to identify causal genes from GWAS loci is the fact that each associated SNP can be potentially linked with a large number of candidate genes.
-Thus, in cases where the linked regions are large (i.e. imperfect SNP-to-gene mapping), the ability to confidently identify subnetworks of highly co-expressed causal genes, which is the basis of our whole approach, may be compromised.
-One would expect to find scenarios where the proposed approach does not work because there are too many non-causal genes implicated by linkage within each GWAS locus and the co-expression signal among the true causal genes is diminished by the false candidates.
-We refer to this as the false candidate gene rate (FCR), the fraction of all genes linked to GWAS loci that are not the causal genes (Fig 3C; Eq.
+A second key challenge in using Camoco to identify causal genes from GWAS loci is the fact that each associated SNP can be potentially linked with a large number of candidate genes.
+Thus, in cases where the linked regions are large (i.e. imperfect SNP-to-gene mapping), the framework’s ability to confidently identify subnetworks of highly co-expressed causal genes may be compromised.
+One would expect to find scenarios where the proposed approach does not work simply because there are too many non-causal genes implicated by linkage within each GWAS locus, such that the co-expression signal among the true causal genes is diminished by the false candidates linked to those regions.
+We refer to this as the false candidate gene rate (FCR), the fraction of all genes linked to GWAS loci that are not causal genes (Fig 3C; Eq.
 7).

 To explore the limits of our co-expression-based approach with respect to these factors, we simulated scenarios where we could precisely control both MCR and FCR.
-Of course, in practice, neither of these quantities can be controlled; MCR is a function of the genetic architecture of the phenotype as well as the degree of power within the study population of interest, and FCR is a function of recombination frequency in the GWAS population.
+In practice, neither of these quantities can be controlled — MCR is a function of the genetic architecture of the phenotype as well as the degree of power within the study population of interest, and FCR is a function of recombination frequency in the GWA study population.